Ultimate-Uno/rules/CARDS.md

 * Not So Fast - Super Rare Bear Trap: When "UNO" is called, the UNO-er must draw the amount shown from a dice roll if the number is more than 3.
 * Trap Jammer - Ultra Rare Counter Trap: When a trap card is activated, negate the effect and destroy it.
 * Last Reflection - Ultra Rare Counter Trap: When you are hit with a draw 8 or more, you may reflect it back to the last person who stacked it.
 Reverse play.
+* Fingernail - Ultra Rare Counter Trap: When a Parasite is attached to you, remove it and place it in your hand.
 * Spell Jammer - Secret Rare Bear Trap: When a spell card is played, negate the effect and destroy it.
 * Art of The Deal - Secret Rare Bear Trap: When a trade is accepted, make both parties draw 3 cards.